RECAPEM

 2. POCUS

-Bedside ultrasound provides critical information virtually in any patients (through wide range of clinical spectrum).
-It can help providers for making decision whether the tachycardia is the primary cause of instability or is a compensatory response to another pathology.
-For example evidence of volume overload often implies that the rapid response is primary, whereas evidence of volume depletion may point toward a compensatory response (e.g., hemorrhage, sepsis).
-Moreover ultrasound (echo) can also provide useful information for common causes of patient’s hemodynamic deterioration such as:
+Bedside ultrasound provides critical information virtually in any patient (through a wide range of clinical spectrum).
+It can help providers make decisions whether the tachycardia is the primary cause of instability or is a compensatory response to another pathology.
+For example, evidence of volume overload often implies that the rapid response is primary, whereas evidence of volume depletion may point toward a compensatory response (e.g., hemorrhage, sepsis).
+Moreover, ultrasound (echo) can also provide useful information for common causes of a patient’s hemodynamic deterioration such as:

 The application of bedside ultrasound during cardiac arrest has gained favor and several studies have shown promising results 33.
-This will be discussed seperately.
+This will be discussed separately.

-Patient with OHCA whose cardiac monitoring reaveled asystole, while echo shows quivering mitral valves.
-This is fine VF and patient should be defibrillated immidiately.
+Patient with OHCA whose cardiac monitoring revealed asystole, while echo shows quivering mitral valves.
+This is fine VF and the patient should be defibrillated immediately.

 3. Labs

-Order CBC , electrolytes, renal function.
-Use clinical context to decide for requesting other labs:
+Order CBC, electrolytes, and renal function.
+Use clinical context to decide on requesting other labs:

 • Troponin: It is reasonable to request troponin for ventricular tachycardia.
-Note that most patients with PSVT does not require troponin.
+Note that most patients with PSVT do not require troponin.

 • TSH: may be requested in selected patients.